Janani-prog/summer-internship-rag/implementation/README.md

 ### Excel Report: `rag_comparative_analysis.xlsx`
 This file is the key deliverable for analysis.
 It contains two sheets, one for each scenario, providing a clear, side-by-side comparison of the pipelines and a detailed scoring breakdown for the robust method.

-### Excel Report: rag_comparative_analysis.xlsx
-This file is the key deliverable for analysis.
-It contains two sheets, one for each scenario.
-Each sheet provides a clear, side-by-side comparison:

-- **Basic RAG Analysis:** Shows the documents it retrieved and the final response it gave.
-- **Robust RAG Analysis:** Provides a summary of the outcome (document selected or fallback) and its final response, followed by a detailed table breaking down the Relevance, Trust, Status, Audience, and Version scores for every candidate document.

----
 ## Connection to the Research Paper

 This project serves as a practical demonstration of the concepts outlined in **"Certifiably Robust RAG against Retrieval Corruption"** (arXiv:2405.15556v1).